jlbradley1844/jlbradley1844.github.io/_drafts/I'll-pass-on-Bitcoin.md

 3. And the seller must convert bitcoins back to dollars.
-If you hold bitcoins in a wallet long-term, then you can amortize step 1 over a large number of transactions, but steps 2 and 3 must be carried out in any case.
-However, at that point you are explicitly investing your little wallet, with whatever that entails.
+If you hold bitcoins in a wallet long-term, then you can amortize step 1 over a large number of transactions, but steps 2 and 3 must be carried out by the seller in any case.
+So just having cash in your bitcoin wallet is an investment, with the risks that entails.

-Bitcoin-denominated transactions are pretty darn rare - usually when you see a price in bitcoins, it is pegged to a denomination like dollars behind-the-scenes.
+What about the analysis of bitcoin-denominated transactions?
+I'm not sure that is worth bothering since those are practically nonexistent; when you see a price in bitcoins, it is pegged to a denomination like dollars behind-the-scenes.
 The currency risk to the seller is too great.
 A rapid run-up in the value of BTC will cause the seller's